gloriading/Hw1-Trello/hw5/Blog/README.md

     authentication - has access to make new post authorization - can edit/delete own posts
     can update its own name/email
     can update its own password
     forgot password feature (not yet...)
 - style
     basic bootstrap styling
     icon - font awesome http://fontawesome.io/icons/
-    search - make it functional (not yet) add background (not yet)
+    search - make it functional (nav search alignment/ show results in another page) << add background (not yet)
     show individual page title for each post add pagination to index page https://github.com/kaminari/kaminari